 I have both Medicare Part A Hospital & B Doctor Visits.

-in order to have a Guaranteed issue OR be in Initial Enrollment period I have to enroll within 6 Months from April 1st 2016 which gives me last date for initial enrollment of September 30, 2016.
+in order to have a Guaranteed issue OR be in Initial Enrollment period I have to enroll within 6 Months

-I also read that after I sign up for Medicare Advantage the first time, I can switch to Supplement plan
+If I sign up for Medicare Advantage the first time, can I switch to Supplement plan

 ***It says 2 months after you return.
 That is for MAPD.
 I will have to check on Medi-Gap.
 Good complex question.

 There may also be an issue of when you can disenroll from Medicare Advantage (MADP).
 On the Medicare.Gov website, also publication 11219 page 5, it says to just call Medicare or your Health Plan.
 Some places list the time period only as January 1 through February 14 of each year.
 What brought this to mind, is that agents and the companies can get in trouble if there are too many disenrollments.

 Does the Guaranteed Issue right require me to answer Medical Questions when I want to switch to Supplement plan within 12 months window ?